 Sub-processors

 We use a small number of third parties to help us run the service.
-Each receives only the minimum data needed:
+Each receives only the minimum data needed.
+We have Data Processing Agreements (DPAs) in place with sub-processors that handle personal data.

-The current list is maintained in our Privacy Policy §4.
+This list is kept in sync with Privacy Policy §4.
 We will notify existing customers by email before adding a new sub-processor that processes personal data.

 Data Processing Agreement (DPA)